Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Floquet multipliers from the higher-order saltation matrix

 \subsection{Impact oscillator}

-In this section, the stability analysis of the impact oscillator (see Eq. \eqref{eq 17}) is presented.
-The period of the underlying attractor is evaluated by integrating the system for $2000$ impacts and observing the recurring times of return state $x$ lying on the orbit at section $\dot{\vec{x}} = 0$.
-For the chosen bifurcation parameter $\omega$, the impact oscillator is expressed in the state space form (see Eq. \eqref{eq 1}) and is integrated for one period.
-At the instant of border collision, the saltation matrix $\mathbf{S}_2$ (see Eq. \eqref{eq 26}) is numerically calculated using TDM defined by Eq. \eqref{eq 21} for the impact oscillator.
-The monodromy matrix is evaluated using Eq. \eqref{eq 28} followed by an eigenvalue analysis to determine the stability of the respective limit cycle for a given parameter $\omega$.
-In Fig. \ref{fig 17}, the eigenvalues of $\mathbf{\Phi}(T)$ is shown in the complex plane for external frequency $\omega$ of $1.0$ and $1.1$ respectively.
+In this section, Floquet multipliers of the impact oscillator (Eq. \eqref{eq 20}) are evaluated.
+First, the time period of the underlying attractor is obtained by integrating the system for $2000$ impacts and observing the recurring times of the return state $x$ lying on a Poincar\'e section $\dot{x} = 0$.
+For each chosen bifurcation parameter $\omega$, the corresponding steady state is further integrated over one time period.
+At the instant of impact, the saltation matrix $\mathbf{S}_2$ (Eq. \eqref{eq 30}) is numerically calculated from the $\mathcal{O}(2)$ TDM defined in Eq. \eqref{eq 25} for the impact oscillator.
+The monodromy matrix is evaluated using Eq. \eqref{eq 32} followed by an eigenvalue analysis to determine the stability of the respective limit cycle for the chosen parameter $\omega$.